 Ask your friend to pray for you—not stand in judgment.

 Don’t be Discouraged

-“you have a choice in your future actions”
+“You have a choice in your future actions!”

 Hopefully this provides you with helpful information on how to prevent a tempting thought from progressing into full-blown relapse and how to get back on track if you do go down that road.
-At Life Transformation Recovery, we offer faith-based, clinically-proven addiction treatment to help you step away from drugs and find the path to sobriety.
+At Life Transformation Recovery, we offer faith-based, clinically-proven rehab in AZ to help you step away from drugs and find the path to sobriety.
 We believe that coupling experienced counselors with your own spiritual growth strengthens you and helps ensure a longer, more stable recovery from substance abuse.
 Call or contact us today at (844) 582-FREEDOM for more information.